RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 ## X.509 Certificate

 This is handled in a similar way to PGP.
 You need a certificate and private key.
 There is third-party software available to generate these as well as command-line tools, for example OpenSSL.
 The certificate must be included in a **key-cert** object in the database.
 The generated certificate and private key are in binary files.
 The OpenSSL tool will convert the certificate into plain text to be included in the **key-cert** object.
-For X.509 **key-cert** objects, you must specify the “key-cert:” value as ‘AUTO-1'.
+For X.509 **key-cert** objects, you must specify the "key-cert:" value as ‘AUTO-1'.
 The database software will then set this value.
 These values cannot be reused.
 Once deleted, an X.509 **key-cert** object cannot be recreated.

 If your email client supports S/MIME you can import the certificate and private key into the client.
 Email updates can now be signed with your X.509 private key.
 Alternatively, you can sign your update using your private key with OpenSSL and paste it into the email message body.

 A signed update message can also be pasted into the Syncupdates web form.
 When using the HTTP POST and GET requests for Syncupdates, the signed update must be supplied in the message body.

-X.509 signed updates cannot be submitted using the RESTful API.
-As Webupdates uses the API in the background, you cannot paste a signed update into a Webupdates text area either.
+X.509 signed updates cannot be submitted via the RESTful API.
+Additionally, since Webupdates utilizes the API in the background, you are unable to paste a signed update into a Webupdates text area.
+However, you can submit updates through the RESTful API using [Client Certificate Authentication](../Appendices/Appendix-I--Client-Certificate-Authentication/#appendix-i-client-certificate-authentication).

 For your X.509 signed update to pass authorisation checks, you must have your certificate in the database in a **key-cert** object.